apache/sling-old-svn-mirror/contrib/extensions/distribution/README.md

  - org.apache.sling.distribution.api: this is where the APIs are defined
  - org.apache.sling.distribution.core: this is where the basic infrastructure for distributing content is implemented
- - org.apache.sling.distribution.core: this is where some additional (optional) extensions for distributing content are implemented
+ - org.apache.sling.distribution.extensions: this is where some additional (optional) extensions for distributing content are implemented
  - org.apache.sling.distribution.sample: this is a set of sample configurations and implementations for demo purpose
  - org.apache.sling.distribution.it: this is the integration testing suite